Understanding Air Purifier Electricity Costs

 POST TITLE: Understanding Air Purifier Electricity Costs

 Running a standard HEPA air purifier 24/7 usually adds less than $3 to your monthly utility bill.
-Most modern units draw between 30 and 60 watts on their highest settings, making them incredibly cheap to operate even during heavy wildfire or allergy seasons.
-You don’t need to micromanage the power button to save money.
-Here is exactly how to calculate the real-world cost for your specific machine and local utility rates.
+Most modern units equipped with DC brushless motors draw between 30 and 60 watts on their highest settings, making them cheap to operate even during heavy wildfire seasons.
+You do not need to micromanage the power button to save money.
+Grab your latest utility bill, and you can calculate the exact real-world cost for your specific machine’s Clean Air Delivery Rate (CADR) and local kilowatt-hour rates.

 What Affects Air Purifier Electricity Costs?